Keyruu/oblivion/content/MacOS/Raycast.md

 description: Raycast is an awesome Spotlight replacement and I couldn't work without it.
 Calendar Events, App switching, Window Management, Extensions and much more.
 title: Have everything at your fingertips with Raycast
 ---
 When I switched to MacOS it really was something different.
-Coming from Windows I didn't feel at home but I was open to adjust my workflow to fit MacOS best.
+Coming from Windows I didn't feel at home, but I was open to adjust my workflow to fit MacOS best.

 First thing my colleagues showed me was Spotlight.
 This is basically an app launcher and search tool on your OS.
 But it also has some neat little features like calculating in the search bar or searching the web.
 This is kind of nice but a huge difference to the search on windows.